This International Women’s Day, CUPE is celebrating women’s union activism.

-But CUPE women continue to fight.
+CUPE women have always been at the forefront of the fight for gender justice, and the past year was no exception.
 At the bargaining table, through political action, and on the picket lines, women are showing leadership and building solidarity to fight for stronger public services, pay equity and fair wages, and better working conditions.
-CUPE continues to argue that care work has been traditionally undervalued and underpaid and that the pandemic shows the urgent need to address this form of systemic discrimination.

 As we fight for women’s rights, we must recognize that all struggles for human rights and justice are interconnected.
-To achieve justice for all women, we must dismantle all forms of oppression that women face.
+To achieve justice for all women, we must dismantle all forms of oppression that women face including racism, transphobia, ableism, homophobia, and colonization.

 This International Women’s Day, CUPE invites members to: